-One of the things you take with you in your carry on is your toothbrush and your shaver.
-When you use an electric shaver it is no option to purchase a new one at your location, as you could do with a through away safety razor.
-Carrying a safety razor on your carry on is not allowed, but what about an electric razor?
+One of the things you take with you in your carry-on is your toothbrush and your shaver.
+When you use an electric shaver, it is no option to purchase a new one at your location, as you could do with a through away safety razor.
+Carrying a safety razor on your carry-on is not allowed, but what about an electric razor?

-Can You Bring an Electric Razor in your Carry On?
+Can You Bring an Electric Razor in Your Carry On?

-Yes, you can bring an electric razor in your carry on bag on a commercial air flight.
+Yes, you can bring an electric razor in your carry-on bag on a commercial air flight.
 According to the US Transportation Security Administration (TSA), an electric razor is safe for an air flight due to its lack of sharpness.
 For other types of razors, the rules and regulations determine how to pack them for an air flight.

 An electric razor is allowed to be carried on board and in your checked baggage.
 Disposable razors and cartridges are also allowed to be carried on board and in your baggage.
 Safety razors and straight razors are not allowed to be carried in an air flight unless you remove the blade.

 The batteries of your electric razors are also allowed to be carried both onboard and in your checked luggage.
-As the electric razors lack the sharp teeth, passengers are free to carry them on board but make sure you pack them carefully to protect them against any damage during the transit.
+As the electric razors lack sharp teeth, passengers are free to carry them on board but make sure you pack them carefully to protect them against any damage during the transit.

-There are reports from some air travelers who tell that their electric razors have turned on while in the baggage.
-This is why the experts recommend you to remove the batteries of your electric razors before packing them.
+There are reports from some air travelers who say that their electric razors have turned on while in the baggage.
+This is why the experts recommend you remove the batteries of your electric razors before packing them.

-The US Transportation Security Administration (TSA) does not allow cans of compressed gas on board like shaving spray, bleach, chlorine, tear gas, and spray paint, with the exception of small compressed gas cartridges.
+The US Transportation Security Administration (TSA) does not allow cans of compressed gas on board, like shaving spray, bleach, chlorine, tear gas, and spray paint, with the exception of small compressed gas cartridges.
 Small aerosol cans are allowed to be carried on board.

 - The US Transportation Security Administration (TSA) rules for cosmetics:

-- Carry On Size Limits:
+- Carry-On Size Limits:

 - The weight limit for some liquid toiletries: